 TBI-Related Suicides and Risk Factors

-The report goes into detail about an alarming increase in TBI-related suicides, a vast majority of which was by firearms.
-During the period between 2009-2011, suicides and accidental falls surpassed car accidents as the leading causes of TBI-linked death in the United States, with these rates rising through the end of the study period in 2017.
+The report goes into detail about an alarming increase in TBI-related suicides, a vast majority of which were by firearms.
+During the period between 2009 and 2011, suicides and accidental falls surpassed car accidents as the leading causes of TBI-linked death in the United States, with these rates rising through the end of the study period in 2017.

-The shift was driven in part by a 32% increase in suicides among Caucasians with researchers also noting a falling number of car crash deaths in recent years.
+The shift was driven in part by a 32% increase in suicides among Caucasians, with researchers also noting a falling number of car crash deaths recently.

-Researchers said that reducing access to firearms for people at risk for suicide is an important approach to creating a safe environment.
-Across all years and causes, accidental traumatic injuries contributed to more deaths than suicides and homicides together, the study showed.
-In general, brain injury mortality rates were much higher among men and American Indians or Alaska Natives.
+Researchers said that reducing access to firearms for people at risk of suicide is an important approach to creating a safe environment.
+Across all years and causes, accidental traumatic injuries contributed to more deaths than suicides and homicides combined, the study showed.
+In general, mortality rates from brain injuries were much higher among men and American Indians or Alaska Natives.

-These populations are disproportionately affected by TBI-related homicides and accidental falls were the top cause of TBI-linked deaths among Hispanics in recent years.
+These populations have suffered disproportionately from TBI-related homicides, and accidental falls have been the top cause of TBI-linked deaths among Hispanics in recent years.

-The study calls for prevention efforts to prevent brain injuries in these groups that are more vulnerable.
+The study calls for prevention efforts to reduce brain injuries among these vulnerable groups.
 Examples of steps that could be taken can include enacting motorcycle helmet laws and enforcing seatbelt and child car seat laws that could help reduce deaths from car accidents.

 Rights of Brain Injury Victims